Current theme: light mode

 Quick Answer

 Equipment refinancing allows Australian businesses to restructure existing equipment loans for better rates, lower repayments, or to access equity built up in financed assets.
-Refinancing may reduce monthly repayments by 15-30% or release working capital from fully-owned equipment.
-Common reasons include securing better interest rates (particularly for improved business circumstances), managing balloon payments, consolidating multiple equipment loans, or freeing up cash flow during challenging trading periods.
+Refinancing may potentially reduce monthly repayments by 10-25% via broker comparison (as rates can vary by up to 2%) or release working capital from fully-owned equipment.
+The Australian equipment finance market is substantial, with over $80 billion in new annual finance and 68% of SMEs utilising it.
+CommBank reported a 20% year-on-year increase in financing as of December 2025, reflecting continued demand.
+Common reasons include securing better interest rates (particularly for improved business circumstances), managing balloon payments, consolidating multiple equipment loans, or freeing up cash flow during subdued conditions.
 Modern comparison platforms can assess refinancing opportunities efficiently, with settlements possible within days for straightforward applications (subject to lender and circumstances).

 When to Consider Equipment Refinancing